 Initial registration in the Netherlands

 Are you moving to the Netherlands for the first time?
 In that case, you must personally register with the municipality.
 All individuals who are moving with you should also come in person.
-Make an appointment with the Civil Affairs department by calling (020) 496 21 21.

 Description